-Location information can be interchanged with spatial, geospatial, geodata, property, place and geographic information.
-It refers to any piece of information that has a location element, such as an address, a postcode, a building, a property value, or a census area.
-Most information from diverse sources can be linked to a location.
+The term “location information” can be interchanged with spatial, geospatial, geodata, property, place and geographic information.
+It refers to any piece of information that has a location element, such as an address, a postcode, a building, a landmark, or a census area.

 Examples of products and services with a location information component: